konvajs/react-konva/README.md

 To get more info about `Konva` you can read [Konva Overview](http://konvajs.github.io/docs/overview.html).

+## Comparisons

+### react-konva vs react-canvas

+[react-canvas](https://github.com/Flipboard/react-canvas) is a completely different react plugin.
+It allows you to draw DOM-like objects (images, texts) on canvas element in very performant way.
+It is NOT about drawing graphics, but react-konva is exactly for drawing complex graphics on `<canvas>` element from React.

+### react-konva vs react-art

+[react-art](https://github.com/reactjs/react-art) allows you to draw graphics on a page.
+It also supports SVG for output.
+But it has no support of events of shapes.

+### react-konva vs vanilla canvas

+Performance is one of the main buzz word in react hype.

+I made this plugin not for performance reasons.
+Using vanilla <canvas> should be more performant because while using react-konva you have Konva framework on top of <canvas> and React on top of Konva.
+But I made this plugin to fight with application complexity.
+Konva helps here a lot (especially when you need events for objects on canvas, like “click” on shape, it is really hard to do with vanilla canvas).
+But React helps here much more as it provides very good structure for your codebase and data flow.

 ## Documentation

-### Getting reference to "native" object
+### Getting reference to Konva objects

-To get reference of Konva instance of a node you can use `ref` property.
+To get reference of `Konva` instance of a node you can use `ref` property.

 ```javascript
 class MyShape extends React.Component {